–I remember reading there were eight principal approaches to government-as-economic-policymaker—-

 - It will come as no surprise that actual practice, actual behavior and actual implementation in the individual case study differ from the principles, policies and plans said to govern the former.
 This is so unexceptional that when things work as planned this must be a surprise worthy of its own research and study.

-–If you were to summarize the six bullets, focusing at the case level brings a frankness and seriousness to your analysis and advice—what the ancients highly prized as parrhesia or frank counsel—about complications of power, context, implementation, and macro-design.
+–If you were to summarize the six bullets, focusing at the case level brings a seriousness to your analysis and advice—what the ancients highly prized as parrhesia or frank counsel—about complications of power, context, implementation, and macro-design.